Martchus/PKGBUILDs/README.md

 * `mingw-w64`: the Windows version (i686/dw2 and x86_64/SEH)
 * `android-{aarch64,armv7a-eabi,x86-64,x86}`: the Android version (currently
   only aarch64 actively maintained/tested)
-* `apple-darwin`: the MacOS X version (still experimental)
+* `apple-darwin`: the macOS X version (still experimental)

 The repository does not contain `.SRCINFO` files.

 ---

-The subdirectoy `devel` contains additional files, mainly for development purposes.
-The subdirectoy `devel/archive` contains old packages that are no longer updated (at least not via this repository).
+The subdirectory `devel` contains additional files, mainly for development purposes.
+The subdirectory `devel/archive` contains old packages that are no longer updated (at least not via this repository).

 ## Generated PKGBUILDs